learn-co-curriculum/review-map-state-to-props-readme/README.md

 Now, we made some changes to the codebase, mainly to help make this walkthrough a little easier to digest.
-If you open up the file `shoppingListItemReducer` the first thing you'll see is that we now have two branches in our case statement:
+If you open up the file `shoppingListItemReducer` the first thing you'll see is that we now have two branches in our case statement;
-our reducer now responds to the action types 'INCREASE_COUNT_OF_ITEMS', and 'INCREASE_COUNT_OF_USERS'.
+our reducer now responds to the action types 'INCREASE_COUNT_OF_ITEMS' and 'INCREASE_COUNT_OF_USERS'.
 We did this to make our state slightly more complex.
 You'll notice at the top of our __shoppingListItemReducer__ that we added a new key to our initial state called users, and populated it with an initial string to represent a user.
-You can also see that we removed the calls to console.log in the reducer, as we already have __Redux Devtools__ setup.
+You can also see that we removed the calls to console.log in the reducer, as we already have __Redux Devtools__ set up.

 The next set of changes comes in `./src/App.js` where you can see that we have added a new button to increase the count of users.
-It does the same thing as our other button, but this time calls a callback which dispatches an action to change the part of the state related to users, instead of that related to items.
+It does the same thing as our other button, but this time calls a callback which dispatches an action to change the part of the state related to users instead of items.

 Finally, at the bottom of the file, inside the `mapStateToProps()` function you can see we placed a debugger.